Fibromyalgia is Not caused by Depression

 Daniel Clauw University of Michigan

-The sleep disorders, commonly seen in FM, are different than the sort seen in people with depression:
+The sleep disorders, commonly seen in FM, are different than sleep issues seen in people with depression:

 " Most FMS patients have an associated sleep disorder known as the "alpha-EEG anomaly."
 This condition was uncovered in a sleep lab with the aid of a machine that recorded the brain waves of patients during sleep.
 Researchers found that FMS patients could fall asleep without much trouble, but their deep level sleep (or stage 4 sleep) was constantly interrupted by bursts of awake-like brain activity.
 Patients appeared to spend the night with one foot in sleep and the other one out of it. ...